octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/2_CreateUpdateContent/index.md

 ## For Further Reading

-* You can expedite the approval process by reviewing the **Cube U Guidelines Checklist** page and making sure that your content adheres to these guidelines before moving forward.
-This checklist summarizes items that the reviewer will be looking at with respect to Cube U's standard formatting and content standards.
+* You can expedite the approval process by reviewing the ** Squirrel U Guidelines Checklist** page and making sure that your content adheres to these guidelines before moving forward.
+This checklist summarizes items that the reviewer will be looking at with respect to  Squirrel U's standard formatting and content standards.